 All nursing students are required to participate in the ATI program.
 The program will involve a proctored assessment of Critical Thinking at the beginning and end of the nursing program.
-Proctored assessments will also be given in the following core areas:
+Proctored assessments will also be given in core nursing courses: